-The Annual Training Plan forms the last part of the Working Agreement and the two documents are intricately connected.
-The Annual Training Plan outlines the specific areas of training and ministerial development to be covered in the chaplaincy in the forthcoming year on which the curate and training incumbent are asked formally to agree.
-This plan requires especially careful preparation, since it contains the substance of the work to be delivered by both parties in the training relationship, and, along with the Working Agreement, amounts to a professional contract signed by both.
-The expected goals for training in each of the years of the curacy are outlined in the Formation Criteria (Part I, Section 3, p.
-5); the 7 headings (A-G) as well as the format shown in the Formation Criteria should be used when drawing up the Annual Training Plan.
+The Training Plan outlines the specific areas of training and ministerial development to be covered in the chaplaincy in the forthcoming year as well as the training goals that must be fulfilled by the end of the curacy, goals on which the curate and training incumbent are asked formally to agree.
+The Training Plan requires careful preparation and long-term planning since it contains the substance of the work to be delivered and the training expectations that need to be fulfilled by both parties in the training relationship before a curate can be 'signed off' and, along with the Working Agreement, amounts to a professional contract signed by both.
+The expected goals for training in each of the years of the curacy are explained in the Formation Criteria (Part I, Section 3) identifying the inseparability of character from understanding and skills, and outlined in the 7 headings (A-G), of the Formation Criteria.
+The format for measuring the fulfilment of the specific areas of training should be used when drawing up the Training Plan, as laid out in the Formation Criteria.
+This provides a framework for measuring the curate's skills and competencies as these accumulate over the years of the curacy, as well as assessing the curate's deepening understanding of ministry and formational development.
+The Working Agreement and Training Plan are crucial in shaping the entire curacy.

-Training incumbents and curates may find it helpful to use the Model Learning Plan (Part III, Section 11, p.
-63) when drawing up the Annual Training Plan.
+Training incumbents and curates may find it helpful to look at the Model Learning Plan (Part III, Section 10,a) when drawing up the Training Plan.

-The Annual Training Plan must be drawn up after close consideration of the following:
+The Training Plan must be drawn up after close consideration of the following:

 - The material covered during initial training at a theological college or course, together with experience gained prior to initial training.
-These should both suggest particular areas for further development. - The Ministry Division's 'Worklist for Training' as adapted for use in the Diocese in Europe (Part II Section 8, p.32).
+These should both suggest particular areas for further development. - The 'Worklist for Training' (Part II Section 7).
 This is a detailed catalogue of the areas of training and experience which might be covered in the early years of ministry.
 It is a guide or checklist that can help in assessing areas of competency and in highlighting personal priorities.
 Some of the points may not be relevant to the curate's or chaplaincy's particular situation.
 It is offered as a tool to help reflection and planning.
-It should not be submitted as part of the Annual Training Plan.
+It should not be submitted as part of the Training Plan.